Shrinidhi01-jainuniv/-100dayscodingchallenge/README.md

 Problem Statement: Given a string containing only digits, determine the frequency of each digit (0 through 9) in the string and print them in order from 0 to 9.
 Each frequency should be printed on a new line, corresponding to the digit's occurrence count in the string.

+📌 Day 8: Calculate the Nth Term

+Given the first few terms of a sequence, determine the Nth term in that sequence.
+The sequence follows a specific rule or formula that can be deduced from the provided terms.
+The task is to find and return the Nth term using that rule.